franik7/ec2-ai-agent-enhancement/README.md

 The AI Agent leverages **two tools** within ServiceNow Agent Studio:
 - **Record Operations** – to read incident records and identify associated `instance_id`s if an **Incident number** is provided.
-- **Script Tools** – to restart EC2 instances by calling the existing remediation logic if `instance_id`v is provided.
+- **Script Tools** – to restart EC2 instances by calling the existing remediation logic if `instance_id` is provided.

 📸 AI Agent Description.
 ![AI Agent Description](assets/ai_agent.png)